inventordave/aplib/README.md

 # -/-------

-Makefile assumes GCC Make, targeting GCC C.
+Makefile assumes GCC Make, targeting GCC or CLANG C.
 "colour" assumes Windows for the console device handle, but implements ANSI/VT in the control-code implementation part.